 - Investment firms are increasingly bringing in external partners, such as Edelman, to conduct objective, third-party branding exercises to hone their messaging and narratives, develop insightful thought leadership programs, and identify key differentiating attributes.
 These partners are well-versed in the industry and have an objective view on how an investment firm can position itself among competitors to drive business.

-– General Partners are thinking more creatively about how to enhance LP interactions.
-They place greater emphasis on being perceived as true business partners and creating an optimal, increasingly technology-centric experience for existing and prospective investors at meetings—from the initial invitation, to the distribution of content (video and image oriented formats), logistics, and discussion flow.
+- General Partners are thinking more creatively about how to enhance LP interactions.
+They place greater emphasis on being perceived as true business partners and creating an optimal experience for existing and prospective investors at meetings — from the initial invitation to content, logistics, and discussion flow.